Isaac-Fate/my-website/src/content/blog/openai-rust-client/openai-rust-client-part-1.md

 However, to keep things clear and focused, I will not list every single detail or pasting the complete code here.

+You may visit my [repository](https://github.com/Isaac-Fate/rustyopenai) for full implementation.

 ## Getting Started